jrnbs/storehouse/README.md

 ### ignore_params

 If this is set to `true`, Storehouse will serve cached content even if params are passed.
 This is especially useful for utm-like params or params which are handled in a previous middleware and essentially ignored in your app.

+### cache_param_subdomains
+Here you can pass in an array of domains or subdomains who's pages will be served cached content even if they have query params passed in.
+This is useful if some subdomains have paths with query params which actually change the content on the page, and other subdomains do not.
+For example, we have the heavily trafficked URL `widget.pr.co?src=12345`.
+Here the `src` param is important, and if it changes different content is returned in response, and so we want to cache the response to `widget.pr.co?src=12345`.
+This is in contrast to a different, lightly trafficked, subdomain: news.pr.co.
+Here we don't want to cache the page if it has params.Thus we pass in `cache_param_subdomains: [ "widget.pr.co" ]` to cache pages like `widget.pr.co?src=12345` and not pages like `news.pr.co?page=3`

 ### ignore_headers